threekeytherapy/threekeytherapy.com/_workshops/seminar.md

 Each day will include meditation, group sharing, training, and giving and receiving treatments.

 It’s a space to learn, connect, and grow - both as a practitioner and a person.

-This seminars are suited for people without experience as well as seasoned professionals.
+They are suited for people without experience as well as seasoned professionals.

-They can be combined or done separately.
+Seminars can be combined or done separately.
 Additional seminars will be organised later in the year.

-## April 18-19: Body, Relation, and Empathy
+## April 18-19 2026: Body, Relation, and Empathy

 How do we sense through the body?
 How many ways can we be in contact with the other?
 Muscular, neurological or even at the cell level?

-We will explore the physical roots of empathy.
-Through hands-on practice we’ll explore how our bodies mirror, protect, and open up to the people around us.
+We will explore the physical roots of empathy through hands-on practice, investigating how our bodies mirror, protect, and open up to the people around us.

-## May 16-17: Nervous System, the Past, and Presence
+## May 16-17 2026: Nervous System, the Past, and Presence

 Our nervous system carries the past and shapes how we meet the present.